 All intercollegiate athletic courses provide an opportunity for inter-conference, invitational, sectional or state competition.
 Advanced techniques and strategies of the individual sport and the development of mental, muscular and cardiovascular endurance will be stressed.
 May be taken four times for credit for a total of up to eight units.
-Grades: Option (A-F), P/NP.
-Degree Applicable Credit.
-UC/CSU

-ATHL 4 INTERCOLLEGIATE VOLLEYBALL (Women)
+ATHL 4: INTERCOLLEGIATE VOLLEYBALL (WOMEN)

-All intercollegiate athletic courses provide an opportunity for inter-conference, invitational, sectional or state competition.
-Advanced techniques and strategies of the individual sport and the development of mental, muscular and cardiovascular endurance will be stressed.
-May be taken four times for credit.
+Provides an opportunity for inter conference, invitational, sectional, or state competition in volleyball.
+Advanced techniques and strategies of competitive volleyball and the development of mental, muscular, and cardiovascular endurance will be stressed.
+This course may be taken three times for credit.
+175 hours total each session.

-ATHL 7 INTERCOLLEGIATE CROSS- COUNTRY (Men)
+ATHL 7: INTERCOLLEGIATE CROSS- COUNTRY (Men)